George McEachran: Grimsby Town

+Chesterfield

+On 24 June 2026, McEachran joined fellow League Two club Chesterfield on a free transfer, signing a two-year deal.

 Personal life

 He is the younger brother of fellow footballer Josh McEachran.

 International career

 McEachran was a member of the England U17s side that finished runners-up at the 2017 UEFA European Under-17 Championship - scoring in a 4-0 group stage victory over Ukraine and going on to be named in the team of the tournament.
 McEachran and that Young Lions squad would go on to better that achievement later that year by winning the 2017 FIFA U-17 World Cup in India.